AnilaHsu/blog/content/posts/redux-middleware/index.md

 });
 ```

-This completes the preparation of a simple middleware.
+This completes the preparation of a simple middleware!